-In the case, the publisher of an audio magazine, which was to include a recording of Elvis' 1972 Madison Square Garden Press Conference is seeking declaratory and injunctive relief against RCA, which has an exclusive contract with Elvis regarding recordings of his performances.
+In this case, the publisher of an audio magazine, which was to include a recording of Elvis’ 1972 Madison Square Garden Press Conference is seeking declaratory and injunctive relief against RCA, which has an exclusive contract with Elvis regarding recordings of his performances.

 RCA applied for a temporary injunction preventing plaintiffs from publishing the audio content.

 The Supreme Court (which, in New York state is not the highest court in the state) held that contract giving RCA the right to reproduce Elvis’ performances did not include a property right in any press conferences given by Elvis.
 The Court also held the conference was a newsworthy event that protected Current Audio against RCA’s claim concerning any right of publicity vested in the recording.

 Thus, RCA’s motion was denied and Current Audio’s application was granted.
 From my reading of this, the Judge had was pretty vehement in his ruling against RCA!

 You can see a video of this press conference below the court opinion.